1. New LabVIEW 2015 Features

 Figure 2.
-With the new Xilinx CORE Generator IP palette, you have easier access to existing FPGA IP that you can use to accelerate your development process.
+The new Xilinx CORE Generator IP palette makes it easier to access existing FPGA IP that you can use to speed up your development process.

-In addition to executing cycle-accurate LabVIEW FPGA application simulations with the Mentor Graphics ModelSim tool, you can now use the Xilinx iSim environment included with the LabVIEW 2011 FPGA Module.
+In addition to executing cycle-accurate LabVIEW FPGA application simulations with the Mentor Graphics ModelSim tool, you can now use the Xilinx iSim environment included with the module.
 Furthermore, when working with ModelSim simulations, you can now use LabVIEW to quickly create test benches that use cosimulation to validate logic signal propagation, rather than working directly with HDL.

 IP Integration Node

-The IP Integration Node replaces the HDL Interface Node as a way to bring in third-party IP.
-Point the node to existing VHDL or use the built-in compatibility with the Xilinx Core Generator.
+The IP Integration Node replaces the HDL Interface Node as a way to integrate third-party IP.
+Point the node to existing VHDL or use the built-in compatibility with the Xilinx CORE Generator.
 This node also automatically creates a simulation model for the IP.
-Because of this, you can simulate the FPGA diagram on the development computer even if they have CoreGen or straight VHDL.
-Once you have configured the node, you can use the IP just like any other LabVIEW node with inputs and outputs.
+Because of this, you can simulate the FPGA diagram on the development computer even if it has CoreGen or straight VHDL.
+After you have configured the node, you can use the IP just like any other LabVIEW node with inputs and outputs.

 LabVIEW FPGA now uses build specifications to hold properties of compilations for a particular VI.
 This helps you organize your compiles and easily experiment with different Xilinx tool configurations.
 NI also released a toolkit that you can use to create a multimachine compile farm to offload FPGA compiles from their development machines.
 NI is experimenting with incorporating this technology in the cloud as well.
 The LabVIEW FPGA Cloud Compile Service, a beta feature for LabVIEW 2010, helps you easily use high-end dedicated machines for lengthy FPGA compilations.